Alejogb1/job-board/blog-data/how-can-haproxy-log-messages-from-external-check-scripts-to-rsyslog.md

 id: "how-can-haproxy-log-messages-from-external-check-scripts-to-rsyslog"
 ---

-Alright, let's tackle logging external check script messages through HAProxy to rsyslog.
+, let's tackle logging external check script messages through HAProxy to rsyslog.
 It's a topic I've spent a good chunk of time on, having dealt with some gnarly load balancing configurations myself over the years.
 Back in my days maintaining a large-scale application platform, we relied heavily on HAProxy for routing and health checks.
 However, we quickly realized that the default HAProxy logging was insufficient for detailed health check analysis.
 This led us down the path of integrating external check scripts and figuring out how to effectively capture their output within our existing logging infrastructure.

 The core challenge lies in the fact that HAProxy, by default, doesn’t directly capture the standard output or standard error streams of external check scripts.
 These scripts, typically executed via `option httpchk`, run outside the HAProxy process context.
 Therefore, we need a mechanism to funnel this information back into HAProxy, which can then forward it to rsyslog.
 My solution, and the one I’ll explain here, involves a bit of a workaround using custom log formats and HAProxy's log-output capabilities.
 We’ll need to ensure the external scripts themselves are designed to communicate the information in a structured way.
 Let's dive into the practical steps and rationale behind them.